deepanjali19/Data_Structures_and_Algorithms/Workshop 6/README.md

-This workshop is about binary search tree where I implement 3 functions:
+This workshop is about binary search tree where I implement 3 functions in lab6.h:

 ``
 void remove(const T& data);